Milnor number of plane curve singularities in arbitrary characteristic: Multiplicity of a tree and area of Newton polygons

-\begin{dfn} A \emph{convenient Newton polygon} is a Newton polygon which hits both axis.
-We denote by $\area$ the area between the Newton polygon and the axis.
+\begin{definition} A \emph{convenient Newton polygon} is a Newton polygon which hits both axes.Let $\area$ be the area between the Newton polygon and the axes.

 A semi-convenient Newton polygon is a Newton polygon that hits the line $y=0$ and the line $x=N$.
-In this case we denote by $\area$ the area between the Newton polygon and the lines $x=N$ and $y=0$.
+In this case, let $\area$ be the area between the Newton polygon and the lines $x=N$ and $y=0$.